appcanary/blog/source/drafts/security-broken.html.markdown

 #### Paying the Bills

-Surprise!, I also sell a security product!
+Surprise, I also sell a security product!
 But I will say this: Appcanary isn't going to protect you from shipping millions of internet-accessible cameras with the same password.
 We won't even protect you from having your DNS provider DoSed.